texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 In Figure 7.1 we can see the general outlook of Apply Preprocessor.
 Here we can apply the same :ref:`preprocessors <preprocessors>` we could have applied in the Dataset Importer.
 We can use all the documents or a subset gotten via Search.
 We can select a field and start preprocessing.
 We can see the results in 'Tasks for: Apply Preprocessor'.

 **ADD Figure 7.1**

+These tags we can later search for in the :ref:`Searcher <searcher>` (Figure 7.2).
+We can get the tagged documents via 'fact_text_values' field under TEXTA_TAG.
+In the example below we can choose to search for documents with (*is*) or without (*not*) the tag chosen in the box 'Value (case sensitive)'.

 .. figure:: images/07-02_searching_tagged.png

     Figure 7.2. *Searching for tagged documents in the Searcher*

-These tags we can later search for in the :ref:`Searcher <searcher>` (Figure 7.2).
-We can get the tagged documents via 'fact_text_values' field under TEXTA_TAG.
-In the example below we can choose to search for documents with (*is*) or without (*not*) the tag we choose in the box 'Value (case sensitive)'.

 .. _searcher:

 Searcher: Explore the Data
 -----------------------------

-The Searcher application is responsible for both creating the searches for other Toolkit's other applications and browsing-summarizing the data.
+The Searcher application is responsible for both creating the searches for Toolkit's other applications and browsing-summarizing the data.

 .. note::
 	In order to use Searcher, dataset must be defined in upper panel.